krakintgithub/main/roadmap/Readme.md

 - Code and document the ButtCoin token swap contract - done
 - Code the miner - done
 - Deploy the ButtCoin token swap contract - done
+- Make the solominer adaptable to ETH 2.0 blocks per second (so we can do the manual-tune)
+- Test/Redeploy router and core before the presale or any other big event (security updates)
+- Research the existing project incubators, organize research data to fit Krakin't
+- Look for project incubators that would help Krakint take-off
+- Deploy the miner